Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Transitive Guards

 Assume now that {\tt GF$^2{+}$TG-FINSAT} accepts $\phi$.
-We explain how to construct a certificate $(\boTheta, {\cal F})$, $\boTheta=(\oTheta^{T_1}, \ldots, \oTheta^{T_k})$, ${\cal F}=({\cal F}_1, \ldots, {\cal F}_k)$ of finite satisfiability of $\phi$ (cf.~Definition~\ref{d:cert}).
+We explain how to construct a certificate $(\boTheta, \cal{F})$, $\boTheta=(\oTheta^{T_1}, \ldots, \oTheta^{T_k})$, $\cal{F}=(\cal{F}_1, \ldots, \cal{F}_k)$ of finite satisfiability of $\phi$ (cf.~Definition~\ref{d:cert}).
 Consider an accepting run $\pi$ of the procedure, and w.l.o.g.~assume that this run is \emph{regular}, i.e., if the procedure enters the loop (3)-(8) several times with the same values of $\otheta^*$ and $s$ it always makes the same guesses.
 By a \emph{run} we mean here a tree in which every node is labelled by a step number and values of all the variables, having a single outgoing edge from the nodes representing steps with existential guesses (or steps without guesses) and multiple outgoing edges from the nodes representing steps with universal choices (corresponding to all possible choices).

 For each $i$, let $\oTheta^{T_i}$ consists of the enriched $M_\phi$-counting types $\otheta^*$ with which $\pi$ leaves Step (4) with $s=i$ on some of its branches.
 Note that this in particular covers the types $\otheta^*$ guessed in Step (2).
 Moreover this also covers the types $\otheta'$ guessed in Step (6).
 To see this consider such $\otheta'$ and assume that the corresponding value of $s$ is $i'$.
 In Step (7) we make $\otheta^*=\otheta'$.
 Now, there are two possibilities in Step (8): either we jump to Step (3) or accept and stop.
 In the former case, we can choose to stay in Step (4) in $\theta^*$ and leave (4) with the values of $s$ and $\otheta^*$ unchanged.
-In the latter, we have $Counter=0$ which means that in the current branch of $\pi$ the beginning of the loop (step (3)) was entered twice with the same values of $\otheta^*$ and $ s$.
-Due to our assumption on the regularity of $\pi$ this means that there is a branch in $\pi$ in which $\otheta'$ is guessed with $s=i'$ at a moment when the value of $Counter >0$; on this branch Step (3) is then entered with $s=i'$ and $\otheta'$, and, as previously we can keep these values in step (4).
+In the latter, we have $Counter=0$ which means that in the current branch of $\pi$ the beginning of the loop (Step (3)) was entered twice with the same values of $\otheta^*$ and $ s$.
+Due to our assumption on the regularity of $\pi$ this means that there is a branch in $\pi$ in which $\otheta'$ is guessed with $s=i'$ at a moment when the value of $Counter >0$; on this branch Step (3) is then entered with $s=i'$ and $\otheta'$, and, as previously we can keep these values in Step (4).

-Condition (1a) of Definition \ref{d:cert} is satisfied since every time we construct an enriched $M_\phi$-counting type it is explicitly required to be $\phi$-admissible.
-Conditions (1b) and (1c) are taken care of in Step (6).
+Condition (i)(a) of Definition \ref{d:cert} is satisfied since every time we construct an enriched $M_\phi$-counting type it is explicitly required to be $\phi$-admissible.
+Conditions (i)(b) and (i)(c) are taken care of in Step (6).